ShiJbey/Infiniforge/README.md

-# WeaponGenerator
+# Weapon Generator
-Procedurally generates meshes of weapons for an MMO crafting system.
+The goal of this project is to produce a blacksmith crafting system for an MMO.
+Weapons will be generated procedurally using Blender and will be exported to a Unity project.
+In the final product will allow the players to have more unique crafting experiences.